Cray-HPE/docs-csm/052-NETWORK-STACK.md

     ncn# systemctl restart wicked
     ```
 3. network.service : Responsible for network configuration per interface; does not reload Wicked.
-    > NOTE: Commonly the problem exists within Wicked, this is a last resort in the event the configuration is so bad Wicked can't handle it.
+    > NOTE: Commonly the problem exists within Wicked, this is a last resort in the event the configuration is so bad Wicked cannot handle it.
     ```bash
     # Restart the network interface configuration, but leaves wicked daemons alone.
     ncn# systemctl restart network